happythenewsad/530ec/notes.md

 sent2vec

 Good signal in BOW, but am going to try PCA, random forest, TFIDF vocab - look for least common?

+random forest - only class prediction?

+Q how do their classifiers map to 0-5?